dcm4che/dcm4chee-arc-cs/docs/networking/config/upsOnHL7.rst

     "
     .. _dcmURI:

-    :ref:`XSL Stylesheet URI <dcmURI>`",string,"Specifies URI of the XSL style sheet to include additional attributes in created UPS.
+    :ref:`XSL Stylesheet URI <dcmURI>`",string,"Specifies URI of the XSL style sheet to to transcode received HL7 message to include attributes in created UPS.

     (dcmURI)"